enkidevs/curriculum/javascript/react/basics-i/event-handling-in-react.md

   );
 }
 ```

+Although possible, it is advised against `bind`ing functions inside `render()` as it might cause excessive re-rendering.

 A similar effect can be achieved using either the **property initializer syntax**[2] or an **arrow function**[3] in the callback.